Co-culture Competition Assays

 Note, that there are problems with this measurement under conditions where: (1) One or both populations are declining in numbers over the course of the competition -- which would lead to negative W values -- or (2) There is a large difference in fitness between the two strains being tests.
 In these cases it is better to use selection rates (r) to measure fitness as discussed here

-With 12 replicates and a three day competition, the relative fitness of two closely matches strains should be measurable with a precision of ± 1% (95% confidence intervals).
+With 12 replicates and a three day competition, the relative fitness of two closely matched strains should be measurable with a precision of ± 1% (95% confidence intervals).

 This protocol and discussion are modified from the web pages of Richard Lenski